Anedumgottil/personal-site-hugo/content/posts/retirement-investing-for-20.md

 Once a year check the valuations of these 3 categories and adjust them to be at equal amounts.
 These will all grow at various rates so we must adjust the amount once a year.

 You may ask me, "I've been told that Buying low and Selling high is how to make money while investing!
 Wont my asset value drop?".
-(Actually check if this is the same thing as Dollar-Cost investing It might not be)
+Well that's fine, we're planning on investing for 40 years in the future.
+This strategy has worked for John Bogle, in fact this strategy is similar to [his](https://en.wikipedia.org/wiki/John_C._Bogle#Investment_philosophy).

 Now there are some hurdles you and I must face when planning for our retirement.
 * Control your spending - It's very easy to spend that 15% of your paycheck elsewhere if you do not have tight control over your budget and lets be honest, it's hard to stick to your budget in your 20s.
 I suggest setting up a transfer through your payroll portal to automatically take out that 15% from each paycheck.
 If the money isn't directly in your bank account you have less of an attachment to that money.